-On behalf of ORGANIZATION NAME, I write to express strong support for H.R. xxxx, the Early Detection of Vision Impairments in Children (EDVI) Act of 2024.
-ORGANIZATION thanks you for your leadership on this important legislation to establish a first-of-its-kind federal program that will specifically address children's vision and eye health, and we encourage you to work with your colleagues to swiftly pass this important bill.
+On behalf of ORGANIZATION NAME, I write to express strong support for H.R. xxxx, the Early Detection of Vision Impairments for Children (EDVI) Act.
+ORGANIZATION thanks you for your leadership of this important legislation to establish a first-of-its-kind federal program that will specifically address children's vision and eye health, and we encourage you to work with your colleagues to swiftly pass this important bill.